 Spanish explorers and conquerors brought their language to the region beginning in the early 16th century (see p.
 2-3 of History and Myth).
-Today, some 83% of Panamanians speak Spanish as a first or second language.
-They sometimes refer to their language as castellano (Castilian) after a region of Spain or español (Spanish), the term used in Mexico and most of CENTAM (Photo: Sign in Spanish saying "Welcome to the school").
+Today, some 93% of Panamanians speak Spanish as a first or second language.
+They sometimes refer to their language as castellano (Castilian) after a region of Spain or español (Spanish), the term used in Mexico and most of CENTAM.